 The possibilities are endless: from intelligent home products for end-users to smart machines for contractors and digitally enhanced trucks for suppliers.
 This means customers aren’t just buying a product: they’re buying a service, too.
 As a manufacturer in the Industry 4.0 era, this lets you differentiate yourself from your competitors — even those who can deliver their products faster and at a lower price.
 Turing your product into a service is a trend with enormous consequences.
 Both within the industry and beyond.

 In Industry 4.0, it isn’t just technology that’s changing the status quo.
 The focus on customer service has a huge impact on many organizations’ business models.

 B2B companies are building increasingly strong relationships with their clients and their end-users.

 Take Van Ommen, for example.
 This metalworking tools specialist is a supplier for technical wholesalers, but they also have a web store that they use to directly cater to consumers throughout Europe.

 This is just a handful of the developments shaping the future of the manufacturing industry.
-Curious about more trends, including big data, the cloud and cybersecurity?
-Access this information and more details on robotization, IoT in manufacturing, new manufacturing technologies and e-commerce in your free copy of our manufacturing white paper: Industry 4.0 and E-Commerce.
+Curious about more trends and challenges?
+Access this information and more details in our latest white paper: Supply Chain & E-Commerce: The Essentials Guide for Manufacturers, Distributors, and Wholesalers.